SIGCSE Virtual 2026

 Section 2

 The following appendices.
 These will be used by the selection committee to identify suitable participants for the DC.
-These do not need to conform to any particular template:
+These do not need to conform to any particular template and will not be published:

 Submitting a DC Proposal